penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights.md

 ## nonPreferredPositions

-Contains options related to allocation in non-preferred sections.
+It contains options related to allocation in non-preferred sections.

 `nonPreferredPositions`